molevolworkshop/molevolworkshop.github.io/software/computer-lab-intro.md

         HostName 123.456.789.321
 	    User moleuser

 Use the tab character to indent the second and third lines.
-Now make sure that your config file has the propoer (very limited) permissions:
+Now make sure that your config file has the proper (very limited) permissions:

     chmod 600 ~/.ssh/config